Satori vs. Kensho – Different Forms of Awakening

 Michael Beckwith explained these two states in that interview as something similar to this: –

 Kensho – Even though we can say that these two experiences are just two different paths leading to the same destination, Kensho is a process through which we all are evolving spiritually.
-It is a gradual process where a person keeps learning from his experiences and receives various insights that slowly pushes him towards the state of enlightenment.
+It is a gradual process where a person keeps learning from their experiences and receives various insights that slowly pushes them towards the state of enlightenment.
 It is like a marathon where you learn from mistakes, sufferings and pain, and thus become better than before.

 So from the above talk, we can infer that enlightenment can happen in two ways, one is through pain and the other is through insight.